City of London Police: Equipment and vehicles

-City of London police carry warrant cards.
-Like other British police forces, City of London police officers are not routinely armed, but some officers have received firearms training and are authorised firearms officers.
+City of London police officers carry warrant cards.
+Like most other police forces in Great Britain, City of London police officers are not routinely armed, but some officers have received firearms training and are authorised firearms officers.
 City of London police equipment includes PAVA irritant spray, batons, and handcuffs.
 Many officers are also equipped with the Taser electroshock weapon; according to the police force's reported figures, Tasers have been deployed (including drawing or "red-dotting") about seven times per month.
 In the September 2018 to September 2020 period, the City of London Police recorded 11 incidents of police officers firing Tasers on suspects.

 The City of London Police maintains a fleet of police vehicles, including SUVs, compact cars, motorcycle, and vans, as well as one horsebox.
 All of the force's response vehicles, including armed response vehicles (ARVs) carry a defibrillator and first aid supplies, for use in the event of an emergency.

 Mounted unit

 The City of London Police maintains a mounted police unit.
 In addition to regular duties, the horses of the mounted unit have been used to trample wildflower seeds at the Barbican Wildlife Garden at the request of the community wildlife gardeners.
-The horses' ceremonial duties include participation in Trooping the Colour and the Lord Mayor's Show; the City of London Police mounted unit also escorted the exhumed remains of King Richard III through the city of Leicester from St Nicholas Church to Leicester Cathedral, en route to their reburial.
+The horses' ceremonial duties include participation in Trooping the Colour and the Lord Mayor's Show.